 While the Great Resignation has been making headlines the last few months, a similar phenomenon has been underway for much longer: The Great Retirement.
-In the third quarter of 2020 alone, roughly 30 million Baby Boomers left the job market and, since then, the rate of retirement among this population has accelerated[1].
+In the third quarter of 2020 alone, roughly 30 million Baby Boomers left the job market and, since then, the rate of retirement among this population has accelerated (Kelly, 2021).
 The greatest “so what” of both trends is that Millennials and members of Generation Z will need to fill the gap in leadership roles.

 Networking